vimcar/frontend-challenge-2018/README.md

 ## Rules

-- Shouldn't take longer than 2-3 hours (let us know before you start!)
+- Shouldn't take longer than 2-3 hours - let us know before you start!
-- Clear, structured, consistent code that follows best practices
+- Clear, structured, consistent code that follows best practices.
-- No use of jQuery, Bootstrap, "Regular" CSS (use Sass, LESS... or else)
+- No use of jQuery, Zepto, Bootstrap etc.
-- Allowed to use any lib/framework EXCEPT jQuery/Zepto or Bootstrapping frameworks like Bootstrap/Foundation etc.
-- The source must be written in English, no language-specific variables like `const HoeheMalBreiteMalTiefe = 'DREITAUSEND MAL FUENFUNDZWANZIG'`.
+- Source Code must be written in English, no language-specific variables like `const HoeheMalBreiteMalTiefe = 'DREITAUSEND MAL FUENFUNDZWANZIG'`.
-- You are allowed to use a bootstrapping repo to get started quickly (like [react-starter](https://github.com/kriasoft/react-starter-kit))
+- You are allowed to use a quickstarter repo to get started quickly, e.g. [create-react-app](https://github.com/facebookincubator/create-react-app).
 - Have fun!